raphamorim/rio/docs/docs/documentation/plugins.md

 ---
-layout: docs
-class: docs
 title: 'Plugins'
 language: 'en'
 ---

-## Plugins
+## Note: Plugins are not ready yet

 Plugins in Rio terminal are powered by WebAssembly.